Slamy/Wiki_MiSTer/Configuration-Files.md

-Configuration files are stored on the SD-Card in the `config` folder.
-Editing configuration files is an advanced topic and should only be done if you know what you are doing.
-It is highly recommended to not change other configuration files by hand except for the Mister.ini.
-Use the MiSTer overlay menu to change other fpga core's settings.

 ## MiSTer.ini

 The MiSTer.ini configuration file contains settings for the MiSTer.
 The file itself can be found here: [MiSTer.ini](https://github.com/MiSTer-devel/Main_MiSTer/blob/master/MiSTer.ini).

 ![picture](pictures/setup-config-files_mister-ini.png)

-Download and copy the `MiSTer.ini` file to the `config` folder on your SD-Card.
+Download and copy the `MiSTer.ini` file to the root of your SD-Card.
 Open it with your favorite editor (e.g. Notepad++) and change the parameters accordingly to the following description.

 ### key_menu_as_rgui
 Makes the MENU key map to RGUI in Minimig (e.g. for Right Amiga)